Why You Shouldn't Imitate Bill Gates If You Want To Be Rich - Slashdot

 Re: (Score:2)

-But... this company has to have an amplification effect.
-That is why it is so easy to make a lot of money in software.
-The marginal cost of 'amplification' (making
+If you want to get rich you need to partake in an activity that has the potential to generate a lot of money.
+I have often heard people complain that they give everything working in a job and can barely keep their heads above water.
+Get a clue, working in a job makes the company owner rich, not you.
+You also need to do something that amplifies your actions.
+For example it is hard for a doctor to get really rich.
+That's because they are paid per action they perform and there is no way to scale.
+If you invent a drug you can get really rich since the drug goes into a factory which amplifies your invention.
+You also need to understand the difference between capital and income.
+It is far easier to get rich off from capital transactions that it is off from income.

-Re: Step 1 to being like BG has nothing to do with (Score:1)
+Re: Step 1 to being like BG has nothing to do with (Score:2)

 Re: (Score:2)